 SB 128 would allow patients who are mentally competent and have fewer than six months to live, as determined by two physicians, to obtain prescriptions for medication to end their lives in a humane and peaceful manner, while protecting the vulnerable with strict guidelines and procedures.

-While the government certainly has an interest in protecting those who are vulnerable, mentally ill, or unable to make a rational decision, I see no compelling reason for government to forbid the terminally ill to end their life through drugs provided by their physician.
+While the government certainly has an interest in protecting those who are vulnerable, mentally ill, or unable to make a rational decision, I see no compelling reason for government to forbid the terminally ill from ending their lives through drugs provided by their physician.
 Warren is free to suffer until the bitter end.
-He is free to let cancer eat away at his organs or allow ALS to turn him into a vegetable.
+He is certainly free to let cancer eat away at his organs or allow ALS to turn him into a vegetable.
 If that’s what his God demands of him, far be it from me to deny him the right.
-However, millions of Californians do not worship Warren’s God, nor do the have such a noble view of suffering, death, and pain.
+However, millions of Californians do not worship Warren’s God, nor do they have such a “Biblical” view of suffering, death, and pain.

-Chronic illness and pain are my “dark passengers”, to quote Dexter, the serial killer.
+Chronic illness and pain are my “dark passengers,” to quote Dexter, the serial killer.
 I fully expect that I will continue, health-wise, to decline.
-I see no cure on the horizon and I highly doubt God is going to send Benny Hinn to fake heal me.
+I see no cure on the horizon, and I highly doubt God is going to send Benny Hinn to fake heal me.
 There could come a day when I no longer desire to live in what Christians call this “house of clay.”
-I am sound of mind, OK, mostly sound of mind.
-Since God is not my co-pilot and I have no desire to be the poster child for suffering, shouldn’t I be allowed to determine, on my own terms, how and when I end my life?
+I am sound of mind — okay, mostly sound of mind.
+Since God is not my co-pilot and I have no desire to be a poster child for suffering, shouldn’t I be allowed to determine, on my own terms, how and when I end my life?

 Many people are opposed to assisted suicide for religious or philosophical reasons.
-By all means, suffer to your heart’s content.
-But, you have no right to demand that others play by the rules of your religion or philosophy.
+By all means, suffer to your heart’s content, but you have no right to demand that others play by the rules of your religion or philosophy.
 I hope the California legislature will not allow Evangelicals and Catholics to pressure them into not giving the terminally ill a death with dignity option.
-The dying, if possible, should have the right to determine when and where the show ends. (please Dying with Dignity.)
+The dying should have the right to determine when and where the show ends.
+(Please read Dying with Dignity.)